zzzbitz/IDO/Reviewer-KKpw.md

       <td>69.7</td>
       <td>68.4</td>
       <td rowspan="4">
-        The results of single loss, accumulated loss and wrong event with GMM and BMM. <br>The experiment is conducted under the setting with ResNet-18 on CIFAR-10 with Sym.
+        The results of single loss, accumulated loss and wrong event <br>
+        with GMM and BMM.
+The experiment is conducted under the <br>
+          setting with ResNet-18 on CIFAR-10 with <br>
+          Sym.
 60%, Asym.
 40%, Inst.
-40% noise, with AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
+40% noise, with <br>
+          AdamW, lr = 1e-3, weight_decay = 1e-5, batch_size=64.
       </td>
     </tr>
     <tr>